Rookout/docs/docs/breakpoints-status.md

 Breakpoint status is a simple visual indicator designed to give you quick feedback if your Breakpoint is behvaing as expected.

-Breakpoint status appears as a lightbulb or a warnning sign next to the Breakpoint on the right pane of the screen.
+Breakpoint status appears as a lightbulb or a warning sign next to the Breakpoint on the right pane of the screen.
 For more information on a Breakpoint status, you may click it or read more below.

 ## Breakpoint Statuses

-To provide quick feedback, Breakpoint statuses are *aggregated* accross all *historic* data reported on the Breakpoint.
+To provide quick feedback, Breakpoint statuses are *aggregated* across all *historic* data reported on the Breakpoint.
 Whenever you edit the Breakpoint, it's status is reset.

 **These are the available statuses**: